sullis/hbc-tech-blog/docs/contributing.md

 ```

 ## Create A Markdown File For Your Post
+We've provided a [post starter file](./post-starter-file.md) to make life a little easier.
 Use the following naming convention for your file: `YYYY-MM-DD-your-post-name.md`.
 Your post markdown file should begin with `front matter`.
 This will define some basic attributes, see the example below to guide you.
 Save the **markdown** file in the `_posts` directory.